 Their starting XV featured eight players who would go on to win senior All-Irelands: Robbie McDaid, Eric Lowndes, John Small, Jack McCaffrey, Emmet Ó Conghaile, Cormac Costello, Paul Mannion and Ciaran Kilkenny.
-Shane Carthy, David Byrne and Niall Scully were among the subs that year.
+Shane Carthy, David Byrne, Niall Scully and Conor McHugh were also on the panel that year.

 Though they did not win the All-Ireland, in hindsight that Dublin side will go down as one of the greatest minor teams ever.

 But this is not a story of those who went on to win multiple All-Irelands.
 This is a story about some of those who did not.

 The first game Ross O’Hanlon lost with a Dublin underage team was a challenge match against Cork in the build-up to the 2011 Leinster Minor Football Championship.
 The second defeat he suffered was in his final game in a Dublin jersey five months later.

 Always the goalkeeper - the kid who was actually enthusiastic about standing between the sticks - he played through the ranks with the Dublin underage development squads.
 Lining out for Dublin North, Clontarf clubmate Jack McCaffrey, along with Brian Fenton and Ciaran Kilkenny, were teammates.

 When 2011 swung around, O’Hanlon was number one for Dessie Farrell’s minor side.
 They steamrolled all before them in Leinster.
 Only Longford provided any real opposition in a low-scoring game.